asaadkhaja99/KAPWA_Employment_Law_Chatbot/README.md

 # KAPWA_Employment_Law_Chatbot
-A ChatBot capable of providing legal assistance to users about employment law in the Philippines
+A ChatBot capable of providing legal assistance to users about employment law in the Philippines.
+This was created as to fulfill the requirements of a task in the Cambridge X Law LLM Hackathon

 # Demo: https://chatgpt.com/g/g-BVfoLOPfB-kapwa